 Seriously?
 By the time the older Bobby had reached sixteen, Grandpa Oliver and his house had both been reduced to ash.

 That’s why we’re here, the Bird Lady reminded him.
 We need to help the Danny Decker who lived.

 Danny.
 Bobby’s little brother.
 Taken as an infant by the resistance and given to this timeline, to one where Grandpa Oliver’s house still existed, where Danny wouldn’t die as a casualty of war.
 And now Bobby had to help the little brother he’d never met, who believed this younger Bobby was his real brother.
 The one who spent way too much time in the mirror.

 The older Bobby had lived through a planetary invasion and grown up in a world where he’d learned to fire his grandfather’s rifle before he’d had his first kiss.

 He’d died.
 Well, almost.

-The Bird Lady and her sidekick had slipped him out of his timeline, too.
+The Bird Lady and her sidekick had slipped Bobby out of his timeline, too.
 All for the multi-universal good.
-And here he was about to hand this Bobby the one and only thing that could help little Danny save the planet.
+And here he was about to hand this other Bobby the one and only thing that could help little Danny save the planet.
 Well, the planet and everything else in all of space and time.

 Bobby held up a hand and it appeared.